cgross/angular-notify/README.md

 * `position` - Optional.  'left', 'right' and 'center' are the only acceptable values.
 * `duration` - Optional.
 The duration (in milliseconds) of the message.
 A duration of 0 will prevent the message from closing automatically.
 * `container` - Optional.
 Element that contains each notification.
 Defaults to `document.body`.
+* `onOpen` - Optional.
+Function that is called when the notification is shown to the user.
+The function receives the message of the notification as its only parameter.
+* `onClick` - Optional.
+Function that is called when the notification is clicked by the user.
+The function receives the message of the notification as its only parameter.
+* `onClose` - Optional.
+Function that is called when the notification is closed by the user manually.
+It is not called when `closeAll()` is called and closes the notification programatically.
+The function receives the message of the notification as its only parameter.

 This function will return an object with a `close()` method and a `message` property.